 The remaining work is evenly divided among the task being split and newly spawned tasks.
-The principle is to make them all complete simultaneously if map operation execution time is homogeneous theoretically.
-To avoid inefficiency caused by spawning small tasks, a threshold is set to prevent small tasks being split.
+The principle is to make them all complete simultaneously if the execution of map operations is homogeneous theoretically.
+To avoid the inefficiency caused by spawning small tasks, a threshold is set to prevent small tasks being split.
 The optimal threshold depends on workload and map operation characteristics.
 It is our future work to make the threshold automatically tuned.